DrMattG/SDGsR/paper.md

 ![SDG Goals Table](docs/images/SDGsR_Infographic.png)

+**Figure 1.** Flowchart demonstrating data flow from the UN Sustainable Development Goals API through SDGsR to leverage the statistical power and open source community of R.

 # Functionality

 SDGsR is an R package developed to interact with and leverage the UN Sustainable Development Goals API (UNSDGAPIV5) by providing the ability to: